tradingstrategy-ai/docs/source/glossary.rst

         In :term:`decentralised finance`, a protocol is :term:`non-custodial` financial service.

-        In protocol, its users are doing directly transactions with each other without intermediates, in peer-to-peer manner.
+        In protocol, its users are doing directly transactions :term:`on-chain` with each other without intermediates, in peer-to-peer manner.
 Protocols can be built into a blockchain or be smart contract based.

         Unlike in traditional finance, in decentralised finance the user is always in control